phylum-dev/phylum-analyze-pr-action/README.md

           # but don't want to make things worse.
 Specifying `--all-deps` can be useful for
           # casting the widest net for strict adherence to Quality Assurance (QA) standards.
           cmd: phylum-ci --all-deps
+          # Force analysis, even when no dependency file has changed.
+This can be useful for
+          # manifests, where the loosely specified dependencies may not change often but the
+          # completely resolved set of strict dependencies does.
+          cmd: phylum-ci --force-analysis
+          # Force analysis for all dependencies in a manifest file.
+This is especially useful
+          # for *workspace* manifest files where there is no companion lockfile (e.g., libraries).
+          cmd: phylum-ci --force-analysis --all-deps --lockfile Cargo.toml
           # Some lockfile types (e.g., Python/pip `requirements.txt`) are ambiguous in that
           # they can be named differently and may or may not contain strict dependencies.
-          # In these cases, it is best to specify an explicit lockfile path.
+          # In these cases it is best to specify an explicit path, either with the `--lockfile`
+          # option or in a `.phylum_project` file.
+The easiest way to do that is with the
+          # Phylum CLI, using the `phylum init` command (https://docs.phylum.io/docs/phylum_init)
+          # and committing the generated `.phylum_project` file.
           cmd: phylum-ci --lockfile requirements-prod.txt
-          # Specify multiple explicit lockfile paths
+          # Specify multiple explicit dependency file paths
           cmd: phylum-ci --lockfile requirements-prod.txt path/to/lock.file
           # Install a specific version of the Phylum CLI.
           cmd: phylum-ci --phylum-release 4.8.0 --force-install